auag0/MockLocationDetector/README.md

 | **Location object** | Inspects the current location obtained via FusedLocationProviderClient:<br/>• `isFromMockProvider` (deprecated)<br/>• `isMock` (API 31+)<br/>• `extras` bundle flag `mockLocation` |
 | **Hook detection** | Verifies that common `Location` class fields (provider, extras, isMock) have not been tampered with via runtime hooks. |

+## Bypassing Detection

+Detection can be reduced to zero by using the [HideMockLocation](https://github.com/auag0/HideMockLocation) Xposed module.
+To achieve this, ensure that you include **System Framework** and **Settings Storage** in the module's scope within your Xposed manager (e.g., LSPosed).

 ## How It Works

 1. The app requests coarse/fine location permissions.